Struggling With Sleep? Tips To Help You Sleep—From The Experts

 Maintain a regular sleep schedule

 It can be harder for your body to get into a routine of sleeping an appropriate number of hours each night if the times you’re going to bed and waking up are frequently changing.
 Researchers have found a link between inconsistent sleep schedules and poor-quality sleep.
 One of the most common expert-recommended sleep hygiene tips is to maintain a consistent sleep-wake cycle.
-Try to find times that work best for your schedule and natural circadian rhythm—and that provides you with 7-9 hours of sleep each night.
+Try to find times that will provide you with 7-9 hours of sleep each night while paying attention to your schedule and natural circadian rhythm.

 Avoid lying in bed awake